A lot or a little?

-An intricate study of high school-aged rebellion and yearning, My Summer of Love makes a familiar plot seem new.
+An intricate study of high school-age rebellion and yearning, My Summer of Love makes a familiar plot seem new.
 In part this is because it takes the view of young Mona, superbly portrayed by Natalie Press.
 The girls' budding romance evolves in an alternately fluid and jaunty process as they explore one another and their own feelings, partly a function of cinematographer Ryszard Lenczewski's adept handheld camerawork, and partly of Pawlikowski's experience as a documentary maker.

-Each member of this threesome is obsessive in his or her own way; when Phil literally locks Mona in her bedroom in an effort to "save" her, she begins drawing Tamsin's portrait on her wall.
+Each member of this threesome is obsessive in his or her own way.
+When Phil literally locks Mona in her bedroom in an effort to "save" her, she begins drawing Tamsin's portrait on her wall.
 This image -- colored chalk on the roughhewn surface -- showcases Tamsin's eye as Mona perceives and needs it, a means to see herself reflected.

-Families can talk about the relationship between orphaned Mona and her brother: how might they alleviate tensions by discussing their differences?
-How is her hope that he'll be "like he was" before prison both unrealistic and understandable?
-How does she see his efforts to protect her as efforts to control her?
+Families can talk about the relationship between orphaned Mona and her brother.
+How might they alleviate tensions by discussing their differences?
+Is her hope that he'll be "like he was" before prison both unrealistic and understandable?
+How?
+And how does she see his efforts to protect her as efforts to control her?